IABTechLab/uid2docs/docs/guides/integration-mobile-client-server.md

 ## Implement Server-Side Token Generation On Your Back-End Server

-The first step of UID2 integration is to be able to generate UID2 token on your backend server to then pass it into your mobile apps for passing the token into the RTB bid stream.
+The first step of UID2 integration is to be able to generate UID2 token on your back-end server to then pass it into your mobile apps for passing the token into the RTB bid stream.

 There are two ways to generate UID2 tokens on the server side by providing directly identifying information (DII), as summarized in the table below: